School of Social and Behavioral Sciences

 Janine Buxton

-Internship Coordinator, Psychology and Criminal Justice
+Internship Coordinator, Psychology and Crime and Justice Studies

 MS, Rehabilitation Counseling, University at Albany (SUNY)